angelleye/paypal-woocommerce/readme.txt

 * If you are unsure, you may need to [contact PayPal](https://www.paypal.com/us/webapps/helpcenter/helphub/home/) and request the information.
 Just let them know you need to enable a Payments Pro plugin on your website, but you're unsure whether you should use Website Payments Pro 3.0(DoDirectPayment) or Payments Pro 2.0 (PayFlow).
 They can confirm which one you need to use.

 == Changelog ==

+= 1.1.9.2 - 02.07.2016 =
+* Fix - Resolves a problem with backorder handling when users are checking out near the same time. ([#403](https://github.com/angelleye/paypal-woocommerce/issues/403))
+* Fix - Resolves 3rd party plugin conflict. ([#406](https://github.com/angelleye/paypal-woocommerce/issues/406))
+* Fix - Resolves an issue with apostrophes not getting handled correctly in PayPal buyer data. ([#409](https://github.com/angelleye/paypal-woocommerce/issues/409))
+* Fix - Resolves an issue with PayPal Plus where the payment chosen was not always used. ([#411](https://github.com/angelleye/paypal-woocommerce/issues/411))

 = 1.1.9.1 - 01.22.2016 =
 * Fix - Removes the sandbox / test mode message that was displaying even when in live mode.